-- (a) To coordinate the activities of all Council subcommittees to ensure a smooth flow of information and a joined-up approach to any issues requiring Council oversight. - (b) To provide an early sounding board for both the Executive and individual sub-committees as policies are developed for presentation to Council.
+(a) To coordinate the activities of all Council sub-committees to ensure a smooth flow of information and a joined-up approach to any issues requiring Council oversight.

-&lt;sup>13 Updated in November 2020 to include VFM responsibilities
+&lt;sup>16 Updated in November 2020 to include VFM responsibilities

-- (c) to act as a sounding board for management to present early thinking in relation to a strategy or potential major initiative, in order to aid UEG in refining options for further consideration by SPRC and subsequently full Council. - (d) to recommend the appointment of independent members of Council to Council for approval and to advise the Chair on the allocation of independent members of Council to Committees or Task Groups. - (e) led by the Vice Chair, to advise the Chair on: - i. individual performance and effectiveness reviews of all members of Council; - ii. appraisal, training and development programmes for Council members (individually or collectively) - iii. to monitor the induction of new Council members including the continuation of the buddy scheme. - (f) to maintain and monitor: - i. skills matrices for Council and its committees to enable the recommendation of appointments to Council. - ii. the composition of Council and its sub-committees from an equalities and diversity perspective - the implementation of recommendations following Council or committee effectiveness reviews. - (g) to review and recommend any changes to the Council Code of Conduct. - (h) to appoint members of the University to serve on relevant bodies outside the University. - (i) to appoint members to Court (Sussex Annual Forum) in accordance with the Regulations for Court as required.
+- (b) To provide an early sounding board for both the Executive and individual sub-committees as policies are developed for presentation to Council. - (c) to act as a sounding board for management to present early thinking in relation to a strategy or potential major initiative, in order to aid UET in refining options for further consideration by Strategy and Performance Committee and subsequently full Council. - (d) to recommend the appointment of independent members of Council to Council for approval and to advise the Chair on the allocation of independent members of Council to Committees or Task Groups. - (e) led by the Vice Chair, to advise the Chair on: - i. individual performance and effectiveness reviews of all members of Council; - ii. appraisal, training and development programmes for Council members (individually or collectively); - iii. to monitor the induction of new Council members including the continuation of the buddy scheme. - (f) to maintain and monitor: - i. skills matrices for Council and its committees to enable the recommendation of appointments to Council; - ii. the composition of Council and its sub-committees from an equalities and diversity perspective; - iii. the implementation of recommendations following Council or committee effectiveness reviews. - (g) to review and recommend any changes to the Council Code of Conduct. - (h) to seek assurances from the Executive in respect of ongoing compliance with Prevent regulation; - (i) to appoint members of the University to serve on relevant bodies outside the University. - (j) to appoint members to Court (Sussex Annual Forum) in accordance with the Regulations for Court as required.

 - Chair of Council (Chair)

 - Vice-Chair

-- Chair of Strategic Performance and Resources Committee
+- Chair of Finance and Resources Committee

+- Chair of Strategy and Performance Committee

 - Chair of Audit and Risk Committee

 - Chair of Remuneration Committee (A and B)

 - Chair of Student Experience Committee

-- Chair of Capital Programmes Committee

 - Vice-Chancellor